Don’t Be Someone’s Big Catch: Tips to Avoid Phishing Scams

 - Basically, don’t ever trust and always verify.
 Inspect the links, verify the email, contact the alleged sender via a fresh email or call them to be sure it was them.
 Scrutinize every detail and be skeptical – I’m talking Lucille Bluth-level skepticism.
 Trust your gut and if anything seems off or odd, don’t risk it.
 Also, if verifying an email via a new email to the purported sender, never forward the email.
 Do not send it to them and ask, “Did you send this?”
 If you feel you need to send them something, you can send the screenshot.

 First, it may be frustrating knowing you made a mistake but there is no reason to be embarrassed.
 Scammers are getting more convincing every day and we’ve all received something at one point or another.
-Second, if you think you’ve opened, replied to or otherwise engaged with a malicious email, contact your IT professional ASAP and be specific in explaining the situation.
+Second, if you think you’ve opened, replied to or otherwise engaged with a malicious email, contact your IT professional ASAP. e specific in explaining the situation.
 Also remember that your OAMIC lawyers professional liability insurance includes cyber breach coverage, which covers profession forensic analysis, credit monitoring and more.
 Basic limits are provided at no charge, or you can contact us to increase your limits.
 You can learn more about your coverage, including policy language, on our Cyber Liability page.
 As always, we’re here to help if you need us.